 Obtain a pregnancy test.
 If the pregnancy test result is positive, refer the patient to the appropriate specialist.
 If the pregnancy test result is negative, obtain TSH, prolactin, FSH, and LH levels.

 If the TSH level is elevated, the diagnosis is hypothyroidism.
 If the prolactin level is elevated, the diagnosis is hyperprolactinemia.
-Causes include prolactinoma, CNS tumors, and medications.
+Causes of hyperprolactinemia include prolactinoma, CNS tumors, and medications.
 MRI is indicated.

-If the FSH level is low, obtain head MRI.
+If the FSH level is low, obtain a MRI of the brain.
 If MRI findings are abnormal, consider hypothalamic disease, pituitary disease, or pituitary tumor.
 If MRI findings are normal, proceed with clinical evaluation to exclude chronic disease, anorexia nervosa, marijuana or cocaine use, and social or psychological stresses.